CloudCIX/metrics/README.md

 ## **NOTE**

-Your `settings.py` must contain a line such as `CLOUDCIX_INFLUX_DATABASE = 'stage_membership'` to define which InfluxDB Database the metrics get posted to
+Your `settings.py` must contain a line such as `CLOUDCIX_INFLUX_DATABASE = 'cloudcix_membership'` to define which InfluxDB Database the metrics get posted to

 ## Installation